sfrazier851/QuizApp-IOS/README.md

 ## Project Description

-This project is a single base application that lets a user tests his knowledge in today's technology through Trivia.
+This application tests a user's knowledge in modern software technology through trivia.

 ## Technologies Used